Vaishnav-K/ATM-Machine-Project/README.md

 # ATM MACHINE PROJECT
-The above project is the completed version of the ATM Machine Code compiled in C++ Language as part of the assignmnent from ZOHO Coorporation on 11/10/2021 By Vaishnav K
+The above project is the completed version of the ATM Machine Code compiled in C++ Language as part of the assignment from  ZOHO Corporation on 11/10/2021
+###  By Vaishnav K

 ## Project Setup
-1. Clone the Project
+1. Clone the Project/Download the zip file uploaded
-2. Make sure the C++ code runner is installed in Visual Studio
-3. Run the code
+2. Install Coderunner extension in Visual studio Code suitable for running C++ Programs
+3. Make sure that the text files provided/downloaded are saved under the same folder
+4. Run the code to update the values in the respective files as per your required operations

+### Administrator password = 1234

+### Note :
+ - Please Do not enter commas (,) in-between the amounts
+ - Ensure that the conditions are satisfied under a certain operation
+ - Ie: if an error message is displayed , the updating process wont take place

+## Some of the errors are
+ - Insufficient money under the required denomination
+ -  Insufficient money in the customer account
+ - Incorrect password or pin number
+ - Exceeding the Amount per transaction – withdrawal/transfer
+ - Limit for withdrawal =[Rs 100 – Rs 10,000]
+ - Limit for transfer    = [Rs 1000- Rs 10,000]

 ## Working
 I have successfully implemented the following functions/Operations on this project: